Voting Guide 2023

 Absentee Voting by Mail

 When you receive your ballot, carefully follow the instructions to vote it.
 You must sign the inner envelope.
-A witness must sign it also.

 If you mailed your completed absentee ballot, you can track its delivery here.

-Voting in person on Election Day
+Voting in person on Primary Day and Election Day

 Click here to find your polling location.

 Bring your ID to vote, but photo ID is not required.
 For a detailed list of acceptable forms of identification, click here.
+If you do not have identification, you can still vote (though it will take longer) by signing an ID Confirmation Statement or by voting a provisional ballot and providing ID later.

 Drive up voting is available to disabled/handicapped voters.